 \section{Introduction}

 The recent success of deep neural networks has increased the need for high-quality labeled data.
 However, such a labelling process can be time-consuming and costly.
-A compromise is to resort to weakly-supervised annotations, using crowdsourcing platforms or trained classifiers that annotate the data automatically.
-These weakly-supervised annotations tend to be low-quality and noisy, which negatively affects the accuracy of high-capacity models due to memorization effects \citep{ZhangBHRV16}.
+A compromise is to resort to weakly supervised annotations, using crowdsourcing platforms or trained classifiers that annotate the data automatically.
+These weakly supervised annotations tend to be low-quality and noisy, which negatively affects the accuracy of high-capacity models due to memorization effects \citep{ZhangBHRV16}.
 Thus, learning with noisy labels has often drawn a lot of attention.

-Early works on noisy labels studied \textit{random classification noise} (RCN) for binary classification \cite{Angluin1988, kearns_1993}.
+Early works on noisy labels studied \textit{random classification noise} (RCN) for binary classification \citep{Angluin1988, kearns_1993}.
 In the RCN model, each instance has its label flipped with a fixed noise rate $\rho \in [0, \frac{1}{2})$.
 A natural extension of RCN is \textit{class-conditional noise} (CCN) for multi-class classification \citep{stempfel_learning_2009, natarajan_learning_2013, scott2013classification, menon2015learning, van_Rooyen_2015, pmlr-v48-patrini16} (Appendix~\ref{app:related-works}).
 In the CCN model, each instance from class $i$ has a fixed probability $\rho_{i,j}$ of being assigned to class $j$.
 Thus, it is possible to encode some similarity information between classes.
-For example, we can expect that the image of a ``dog'' is more likely to be erroneously labelled as ``cat'' than ``boat''.
+For example, we expect that the image of a ``dog'' is more likely to be erroneously labelled as ``cat'' than ``boat''.

 To handle the CCN model, a common method is the \textit{loss correction}, which aims to correct the prediction or the loss of the classifier using an estimated noise transition matrix \citep{patrini2017making, sukhbaatar2014training, goldberger2016training, ma2018dimensionality}.
 Another common approach is the \textit{label correction}, which aims to improve the label quality during training.
-For example, \cite{reed2014training} introduced a bootstrapping scheme.
-Similarly, \cite{tanaka2018joint} proposed to update the weights of a classifier iteratively using noisy labels, and use the updated classifier to yield more high-quality pseudo-labels for the training set.
+For example, \citet{reed2014training} introduced a bootstrapping scheme.
+Similarly, \citet{tanaka2018joint} proposed to update the weights of a classifier iteratively using noisy labels, and use the updated classifier to yield more high-quality pseudo-labels for the training set.
 Although these methods have theoretical guarantees, they are unable to cope with real-world noise, e.g., \textit{instance-dependent noise} (IDN).